NFL officiating chief Dean Blandino resigns - News 12 Now

 During his three years away from the NFL, Blandino launched “Under the Hood,” which provided training and evaluation for replay officials.
 His clients included the NFL and college conferences such as the Big Ten, Mid-American, Pac-12, Big 12, and Mountain West.
 He directed instant replay clinics for the NFL and NCAA and served as a liaison to the NFL’s competition committee.

 That is a possible avenue if he returns to the game, or he could follow Pereira into broadcasting.
-Pereira is a Fox analyst and essentially created a new platform for former officiating executives to pursue.
+Pereira is a Fox analyst and essentially created a platform for former officiating executives.

 Blandino has been a strong voice on the powerful competition committee that suggests rules changes.
 Those changes have included eliminating chop blocks; decreasing the number of kickoff returns — football’s most dangerous play statistically — by moving up the kickoff; and expansion of defenseless player parameters to include snappers and other players.